mackey123/The-Scottish-Highlands2/README.md

 B.   "As a first time user I want to be able to know what the site is about upon entering the home page."

-- I have added a preloader stating "Ready for a adventure" to excite the user and let them know that this is a "outdoor site" and that its not going to be a plian site.
+- I have added a preloader stating "Ready for a adventure" to excite the user and let them know that this is a "outdoor site" and that its not going to be a plain site.

 - The background image of the mountains lets the user know this site is a travel site.

 - The header stating the "Scottish highlands" lets the user know exactly what this site is about straight away.

-- The title of the site is the Scottish Higlands and the nav-bar has all the correct headers to make the user know what this site is about.
+- The title of the site is the Scottish Highlands and the nav-bar has all the correct headers to make the user know what this site is about.

 C.  "As a first time user I want to be able to contact the creators or view their socials to contact aswell."